pilif0/process-diagram/README.md

 ## Running

 This project includes a single executable called `examples`, which generates a number of basic examples into a directory.
-This can be run with `stack run example -- DIR` where `DIR` is the destination directory.
+This can be run with `stack run DIR` where `DIR` is the destination directory.